 Do dogs know how to act cute?

-Most dog owners will agree that our canine friends are doggone cute.
+Most dog owners would agree that our canine friends are doggone cute.
 Some of their expressions and actions simply amplify their “cuteness.”
-But are they born with the innate “cuteness” or do they learn how to be cute?
+But are they born with the innate “cuteness”, or do they learn how to be cute?

 The Dog Smile

-There is nothing quite as disarming as a full blown doggie smile.
+There is nothing quite as disarming as a full-blown doggie smile.
 You know the one: your dog pulls back the corners of his mouth and shows just enough teeth to be sweet and not enough to be scary.
+There is no tension in their face; they have a relaxed head carriage; they are wagging their tail; and they have soft squinty eyes.
 But are dogs really smiling at you or is there another explanation for this sweet facial expression?

-Historically, in wild canids such as wolves, the facial expression we call a smile, actually communicates submission to member of the same species.
-To signal that he accepts the fact that he is not “top” dog, the submissive wolf retracts the corners of his lips which makes his face appear to be smiling.
-The dominant wolf interprets the smile as a submissive gesture and assumes his role as alpha wolf.
+Historically, in wild canids such as wolves, the facial expression we call a smile communicates submission to a member of the same species.
+To signal that he is not going to challenge the other wolf, the submissive wolf retracts the corners of his lips, which makes his face appear to be smiling.
+The dominant wolf interprets the smile as a submissive gesture.

 The Adorable Head Tilt

-1. To see better.
-Dogs have eyes that are set on the sides of their heads which makes it difficult for them to focus on objects that are directly in front of them.
+To see better.
+Dogs’ eyes are set on the sides of their heads, which makes it difficult for them to focus on objects directly in front of them.
 If they angle their heads, dogs get a clearer view of things that are front and center.

-2. To improve communication.
-Dogs cock their heads to see YOU better.
-Dogs assess Your facial expressions, eye movements, tone of voice, body language and inflection to improve their communication skills.
+To improve communication.
+Dogs cock their heads to see you better.
+Dogs assess your facial expressions, eye movements, tone of voice, body language, and inflection to improve their communication skills.
 To make an accurate assessment of your facial expressions, dogs must clearly see your face.
-Dogs can have difficulty seeing a person’s entire face because their long muzzles may get in the way.
-To see how a long snout interferes with vision, hold a fist to your nose and look around.
-You have to turn your head to see an object directly in front of you.
-Dogs do the same thing when they perform the adorable head tilt trick.
-That cute canine head tilt actually broadens the range of vision and allows a dog to more clearly see a person’s face and communicate better.
+That cute canine head tilt broadens the range of vision and allows a dog to more clearly see a person’s face and communicate better.
+Recent research suggests the head tilt may be a sign of concentration on communication as well.

-3. To hear better.
-A person with normal hearing is able to discern sound regardless of where it is coming from—front, back, left, or right.
+To hear better.
+A person with normal hearing can discern sound regardless of where it is coming from - front, back, left, or right.
 The human external ear canal is engineered to pick up sound so efficiently that you do not have to turn toward the sound to capture it.
 This is not so with dogs!
 Dogs have ear flaps (pinnae) that partially or completely cover the ear canal and block sound transmission.
-To compensate for the interference of ear flaps, dogs perk up their pinnae, and tilt their heads for optimum sound collection.
+To compensate for the interference of ear flaps, dogs perk up their pinnae and tilt their heads for optimum sound collection.

-So even though you recognize that the cute canine head tilt as an endearing doggie feature, the reason behind it may be based on improving vision and hearing.
+Even though you recognize that the cute canine head tilt as an endearing doggie feature, it may be based on improving vision and hearing.
 Regardless, if you respond to this cute canine trait with positive reinforcement, you will reinforce the behavior.

 Those Puppy Dog Eyes